 You can deploy your projects to Vercel in four different ways:

-The most common and easiest method to create a deployment on Vercel is via Git repositories.
+The most common way to create a Deployment on Vercel is through pushing code to Git repositories.

-Deploying your application using Git on Vercel gives you:
+Deploying your application using Vercel's Git integration gives you:

 - Simplified collaboration through pull requests or merge requests